4d/docs/docs/API/SessionClass.md

 :::note

-This function can only be used with web user sessions.
-With other session types, it does nothing and always returns **False**.
+Since privileges are only supported in web user sessions, this function does nothing and always returns **False** in other session types.

 :::